matgauth/neo035.fr/src/data/errata/luftwaffe-officer-uniform-impression/index_en.md

 title: Luftwaffe officer - Uniform impression
 link: https://www.youtube.com/watch?v=3E2FgJMpRXg
 ---

-The Schirmmütze displayed is not good: the pipe should be in silver (instead of white)
+* The Schirmmütze displayed is not good: the pipe should be in silver (instead of white)
+* It's a Walther PP and not a PPK